The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 In fact, Lake Minnewanka is a fascinating place for diving enthusiasts.

-The lake has a submerged resort town called Minnewanka Landing, which was flooded in 1941 when a dam was built to increase the lake’s water level!
+The lake has a submerged resort town called Minnewanka Landing.
+It was flooded in 1941 when a dam was built to increase the lake’s water level!
 You can see the remains of buildings, bridges, wharves, and artifacts under the water.

 The lake also has a unique thermocline that creates different layers of water temperature and visibility.